Aquatic Life Institute Releases Rankings in 3rd Annual Aquaculture Certification Benchmark

 Key Findings

-• 4 out of 9 prohibit octopus farming: Building on last year's commitments from RSPCA and Friend of the Sea to ban octopus farming, Aquaculture Stewardship Council and the newly recognized certifier, Soil Association, have also taken a stance against the practice this year.
+4 out of 9 take a stance against octopus farming: Building on last year's commitments from RSPCA and Friend of the Sea to ban octopus farming, Soil Association has also prohibited octopus farming and Aquaculture Stewardship Council (ASC) released a statement that they are not considering the certification of any farmed octopus products for the foreseeable future.

 “Aquaculture Stewardship Council is happy to take the leading position among all aquaculture certifications, standards and ratings benchmarked by Aquatic Life Institute (ALI) for the second year in a row.
 This proves ASC’s commitment towards the improvement of fish welfare through rigorous monitoring and evaluation requirements for seafood farms and key welfare indicators” - Maria Filipa Castanheira, Fish Welfare Coordinator, ASC